How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 7. Address Stress and Emotional Triggers First

 Stress is the primary cause of habit relapse.
 When your brain feels overwhelmed, it defaults to automatic behaviors regardless of your intentions.
-Managing stress proves as important as targeting the habit directly.
+Managing stress proves to be as important as targeting the habit directly.

 Identify your emotional triggers.
 Do you overeat when anxious?
 Smoke when angry?
 Procrastinate when overwhelmed?
 The habit is often a coping mechanism for uncomfortable feelings.
 Treating symptoms without addressing root causes leads to relapse.